 , replacing<username>

-with your actual username. - Locate the IdentityCache and OneAuth folders.
+with your actual username. - Find the IdentityCache and OneAuth folders and right-click on each one, then choose Delete.

-- Confirm any prompts to fully delete the folders.
+- Confirm any messages to completely remove the folders.

 Step 3: Clear cached credentials